tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 "Take care of yourself {{extra.daimon.hero_nickname}}, and call us if you need anything."
 After an extended pause, "I, um, might have family that understands some of what you're going through, if you need a non-medical person to speak to."

-"I doubt it Mary, but thanks for looking out for me.
-Call you soon."  {{extra.daimon.hero}} hung up.
+"I really doubt that Mary, but thanks for looking out for me.
+Call you soon."
+And with that, {{extra.daimon.hero}} hung up.

 * * *